 To a Dutch man that has a business in Uganda.
 He runs a guesthouse and safari company, and a 4×4 Land Cruiser is precisely what he needed.
 We never met him, but we spent many hours with his assistant who took the time to test drive the car with us and take it to a mechanic.

 “Man, this is one sweet car,” they all said.

 We sold the car for $4000 USD cash on a bright sunny day to his beautiful Ugandan wife and handsome safari guide, David.
 They let us kiss Charlie one last time, and we told them to treat him well.
 We sat in the Protea Entebbe Hotel and drafted up a bill of sale, gave them the title to the car, a copy of our passport, and the keys.
 It is the buyer’s job to import the vehicle into a new country, and that is what they will have to do.

 Do I think they got a good deal on the car?
 Absolutely.
 They got a 4×4 African workhorse equipped to handle the bush.

 Did we get ripped off?
 Not at all.
-I would have liked to get more on the car and I do think he was worth more, but considering it cost Cameron and I essentially $300 in “rental fees” to drive across Africa with an awesome car for six months we are quite happy.
+I would have liked to get more on the car, and I do think he was worth more, but considering it cost Cameron and me virtually $300 in “rental fees” to drive across Africa with an excellent head turner of a car for six months we are quite happy.

-We gave most of our cooking supplies, clothing, extra food, and pretty much anything that we can’t carry on our backs to local villagers.
-Salaries in Uganda are appallingly low and many people live on less than a $1/day.
-The look on some on their faces when we emptied our car was complete joy.
-Giving away things like a bag of rice or a colander are more of a reward than any money we could get for the items.
+We gave most of our cooking supplies, clothing, extra food, and pretty much anything that we can’t carry on our backs to random locals.
+Salaries in Uganda are appallingly low, and many people live on less than $1/day.
+The look on some on their faces when we emptied our car was a complete joy.
+Giving away things like a bag of rice or a colander is more of a reward than any money we could get for the items.

-I know you are wondering what the whole trip cost us and so are we!
+I know you are wondering what the whole trip cost us!
 I’ve been keeping meticulous notes on every transport expense throughout this trip.

 As mentioned before, Charlie cost us $4300 in South Africa.